-It is the resurrection that confirms that Jesus is who He claimed to be.
-Jesus proved that he was God by conquering death, fulfilling what had been written many hundred’s of years earlier concerning His death and resurrection.
+It is his resurrection that confirms that Jesus is who He claimed to be.
+Jesus proved that he was God by conquering death and fulfilling what had been written many hundred’s of years earlier concerning His death and resurrection.

 WHY DID JESUS HAVE TO RISE FROM THE DEAD?